 A handful of cashews makes for a satisfying, crunchy snack that's rich in plant-based nutrition, including protein, iron and magnesium — and 1 ounce provides 1.6 milligrams or 14 percent of the DV for zinc.

 Cashews are also an excellent source of heart-healthy fats, which will leave you feeling full between meals.
 Toss cashews with your favorite trail mix, eat them plain or serve them atop a chicken or veggie stir-fry.

 Spinach (and other leafy greens) seems to have a little bit of everything that's good for you: folate, plant-based iron, fiber, vitamins A, C, E, K and magnesium to name a few.
 But spinach happens to be one of the few vegetables that have zinc.

-A 1-cup serving of cooked spinach contains 12 percent of the DV for zinc, 20 percent for vitamin C and 25 percent for vitamin E.
+A 1-cup serving of cooked spinach contains 1.4 milligrams or 12 percent of the DV for zinc, 20 percent for vitamin C and 25 percent for vitamin E.